Nike's 'Tanjun' Was The Bestselling Shoe Of 2018; Mid-Market Footwear Dominates Top 10 (NYSE:NKE)

 NPD Group has released its annual list of the top 10 best-selling shoes.

-In 2018, adidas AG (ADR) (OTC: ADDYY) had the highest market share increase, Nike Inc (NYSE: NKE) posted a mid-single digit increase and VF Corp (NYSE: VFC)’s Vans had a banner year with sales increasing 60 percent, said analyst Matt Powell.
+In 2018, Nike Inc (NYSE: NKE) posted a mid-single digit increase and VF Corp (NYSE: VFC)’s Vans had a banner year, with sales increasing 60 percent, said analyst Matt Powell.

 "The biggest thing is the amount of mid-market shoes that are on the list.
 Most of the growth came out of mid-market, and this shows they are increasing in importance to the athletic shoe business in the U.S.," he said.